FahimKamal/UE5_CastleBlockout/README.md

 *   📄 **LDD Adherence:** The spatial and interactive concepts from the "Medieval Village Prototype" LDD have been translated into the 3D greybox.
 *   💡 **Readability:** Basic lighting and contrasting forms (SuperGrid materials assist here) ensure the level is understandable and navigable.
 *   🔄 **Iterative Design & Playtesting:** The level has undergone playtesting for flow, scale, navigation, and basic interaction functionality using the integrated character controller.
-*   📦 **Project Build Created:** A packaged build of the project is ready for submission.
+*   📦 **Project Build Created & Submitted:** A packaged build of the project was successfully created and submitted for the course.

 *(Functionality like AI, skill systems, and complex quests are part of the broader LDD vision; this completed greybox focuses on the spatial foundation and basic interactions).*